 The increase in demand is exacerbated by a low supply of rental opportunities.
 A property investor group, Propertymark, have reported that the average agency only has 8 properties available at any 30-day period.
 In that time frame they may have as many as 93 tenants registered and looking for property.

 The disparity between the supply and demand has resulted in increases in rental prices, and the average length of the renter’s tenancy.
-A report from March 2022 by the Office of National Statistics has shown a 2.4% increase in rental prices in the first 3 months of 2022 alone.
+A report from earlier this year by the Office of National Statistics has shown a 2.4% increase in rental prices in the first 3 months of 2022 alone.
 Over the same period, the average renter’s tenancy increased by over 2 months.
 It would seem these 2 metrics are linked, with the increasing rental prices limiting a tenant’s ability to move.